ohshitgorillas/qmk_userspace/layouts/planck_1x2uR/ohshitgorillas/review.md

 I tried both the POM and steel plates before settling on BSUN Maple Sugar switches on the steel plate.

 ## The Good Stuff
 Let's cover what I really liked about the Planck.
+It wasn't all frustrations and typos.

 ### Thumb Keys Are the Light and the Way
 Seriously, having so many keys for my thumbs instead of one giant spacebar is fucking *brilliant*.
 I love it.